ut-issl/s2e-documents/Specifications/Dynamics/Spec_RelativeOrbit.md

 1. functions

-    - The `RelativeOrbit` class calculates the position of a satellite relative to the reference satellite.
+    - The RelativeOrbit class calculates the position of a satellite with respect to a reference satellite.
 This class calculates the position both in the LVLH frame and inertial frame.
 Users can choose the update method between:
         + relative dynamics propagation using RK4
         + update using STM(State Transition Matrix)